 JF-17 Operational Status

-PAF’s near 130-aircraft fleet has accumulated around 25,000 hours of operational flying.
+PAF’s nearly 130 aircraft fleet has accumulated around 25,000 hours of operational flying.
 The aircraft also participated in PAF’s ‘Operation Swift Retort’ on February 27, 2019, after the Balakot strike.
 PAF has also used them to bomb militant positions in North Waziristan, delivering both unguided and precision-guided munitions (PGM).

-Aircraft costs have been kept low by borrowing technologies developed for Chinese J-10 fighters.
+Borrowing technologies developed for Chinese J-10 fighters have kept aircraft costs low.
 The JF-17 is gradually becoming the backbone of the PAF.
-In 2015 PAC produced 16 JF-17s.
-Currently, Pakistan is believed to have the capacity to produce 25 JF-17 per year.
+In 2015, PAC produced 16 JF-17s.
+Currently, Pakistan is believed to have the capacity to produce 25 JF-17s per year.
 Work-share-wise, 58% of the airframe is Pakistani and 42% Chinese.

 As of 2019, PAF has five JF-17 squadrons, plus a testing and training unit.
 Nearly 70 jets are of Block 1 Type, and the remaining are Block Type II.
 The initial lot is already being overhauled and the PAF plans to operationally deploy the Block-III type in 2021.
 PAF has ordered 50 Block III to be delivered by 2024.
 Older JF-17s may also be upgraded to the Block III variant later.

-The Block III type aircraft reportedly cost around $32 million each.
-The 26 two-seat JF-17B ordered will be used for training, and they are a more effective electronic warfare platform with a second seat having a weapons systems officer (WSO) for operational roles.
+The Block III-type aircraft reportedly cost around $32 million each.
+The 26 two-seat JF-17B ordered will be used for training.
+They are a more effective electronic warfare platform, and the second seat has a weapons systems officer (WSO) for operational roles.

 JF 17 Exports